tsifrer/python-twitch-client/docs/api/users.rst

         :param string/int user_id: User ID
         :param string/int channel_id: ID of the channel you want user to follow
-        :param bool notifications: If true, the user gets email or push notifications when the channel goes live.
+        :param boolean notifications: If true, the user gets email or push notifications when the channel goes live.
 Default False.